AntoineRibault/RibaultEPFL.github.io/index.md

 For this part of the study, we will focus on the 2013-2015 period.

 To get a first idea of differences in police stops across states, it could be interesting to look at the stop incidence per 100 inhabitants.
-To do so, we excluded the Washington state to focus on the 6 other states for a first analysis.
+To do so, we excluded the Washington state to keep as much democratic states as republican states for a first analysis.
 Washington will be used later on (we reserved a final "plot" twist for you dear viewer :)).
 The incidence can be observed on the following map.
 Don't hesitate to play with it (you can choose which ethnicity to show using the slider)!

 {% include incidence.html %}